Create L2 templates

 Cluster name that the L2 template is being added for.
 To set the L2 template as default for all machines, also select Set default for the cluster.

-L2 template file in the YAML format that you have previously created.
-Click Upload to select the required file for uploading.
+L2 specification in the YAML format that you have previously created.
+Click Edit to edit the L2 template if required.

 8. Proceed with Add a machine.
 The resulting L2 template will be used to render the netplan configuration for the managed cluster machines.